Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an

 Core values are what a company stands for, and are derived from your brand’s ultimate purpose.
-So much more than just words and phrases, it is your company’s creed and culture and what every employee — including those you are related to — should embody.
-Before hiring a relative, be clear as to what your core values are and what will be expected of him.
+So much more than just words and phrases, it is your company’s creed and culture and what every employee – including those you are related to – should embody.
+Before hiring a relative, be clear as to what your core values are and what will be expected of him or her.
 The smaller your organization, the more important it is that you define how these core values should be manifested for that particular position.

 The legal concerns surrounding nepotism are few, but that doesn’t mean you should gloss over them.
-While nothing explicitly prohibits you from hiring a relative, you may be crossing the line if you advertise a job opening, then proceed to offer the position to a family member who is less qualified than say, a female or minority candidate.
-This can conflict with Title VII or state discrimination laws, no matter what your intention was.
-When hiring a relative, is also illegal not to disclose any potential conflict of interest to shareholders.
+While nothing explicitly prohibits you from hiring a relative, you may be crossing the line if you advertise a job opening, then proceed to offer the position to a family member who is less qualified than a candidate who’s applying through more traditional means.
+When hiring a relative, it is also illegal not to disclose any potential conflict of interest to shareholders.
 Failure to make that information known could violate Sarbanes-Oxley.

 Header image © baranq/shutterstock